Preparing for your first shooting competition

 However, safety is the most important part of this whole thing: one of the first things that will be conducted is a shooter’s meeting before the start of the competition.
 Here you will be told, in case you’ve never heard them, the four rules of gun safety.
 They are as follows:

-1) all guns are always loaded.
+1) treat all guns as if they are loaded.

 2) do not point the gun at anything you aren’t willing to destroy.